 Whilst our toilets do not require the addition of dry material after each use, it is sometimes helpful to cover up the contents, maybe when guests are coming, and cocoa shell is also useful for this purpose.

-It was possible to buy cocoa shell from Garden Centres and online in 50 litre bags, but since this would last many years for the average user, we offer 1kg bags (about 5 litres) which are easier to handle and store and will line 2 or 3 bins before use.
-Supplies from Garden centres seem to have virtually disappeared this year.
+It was possible to buy cocoa shell from Garden Centres and online in 50 litre bags, but since this would last many years for the average user, we offer 750g bags which are easier to handle and store and will line 2 or 3 bins before use.

 Cocoa Shell Mulch is made from natural renewable resources as a by product of chocolate manufacturing.
 Cocoa shells are simply the shells of the cocoa bean.
 Cocoa beans are a couple of centimetres across, dark brown in colour and grown mainly in Africa.